BryanApellanes/Bam.Net.Core/_tools.core/bamrpc/README.md

 ### Web Service Clients
-In addition to automatically exposing any class that you choose as a web service, BamRpc will also automatically generate clients.
+In addition to automatically exposing any class that you choose as a web service, `bamrpc` will also automatically generate clients.

 #### C# Clients
-To obtain C# client code simply download the code from a running BamRpc server using the following path:
+To obtain C# client code simply download the code from a running `bamrpc` server using the following path:

 ```
 /ServiceProxy/CSharpProxies